WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.

 Our school engages in learning opportunities/partnership work with the NSPCC, TETC team, PCSO's, health professionals and Women's Aid.

 Senior Management Team responsibilities:

-• Ensure staff are alert to the various factors that can increase the need for early help (para 18 KCSiE 2018)
+• Ensure staff are alert to the various factors that can increase the need for early help (KCSIE 2019 paras 26-30)

-• Working with Children’s Social Care, support their assessment and planning processes including the school’s attendance at conference and core group meetings.
+• Working with Children’s Social Care, support their assessment and planning processes including the school’s attendance at conference and core group meetings as appropriate.

 • Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register.

 • Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school.

 • Treat any information shared by staff or pupils with respect and follow agreed policies and procedures.